-With coronavirus restrictions being lifted gradually, we are working to make sure residents are confident visiting their local high streets.
+We are working to make sure residents feel safe and are confident visiting their local high streets.

 As part of the Reopening High Streets Safely project, which is being funded by the European Regional Development Fund, we have launched a #LoveLocal campaign.

 It promotes Lichfield city and Burntwood town centres and other high streets across the district, while reinforcing safety messages, such as keeping hands clean, wearing a face covering and making space for others.

-The #LoveLocal campaign features posters, banners, social media ads, information leaflets, as well as queue waiting stickers and window vinyls for local businesses to use.
+The #LoveLocal campaign features posters, banners, social media graphics, information leaflets, as well as queue waiting stickers and window vinyls for local businesses to use.

-We have a library of resources for local shops or businesses across the district to use, and the council’s information officer is distributing materials to businesses based in Lichfield and Burntwood.
+We have a library of resources for shops or businesses across the district to use, and the council’s information officer is continuing to hand out materials to businesses based in Lichfield and Burntwood.

 Order your pack of resources